Biospecimens

 Prospective Collection

-There are two types of prospective collections that occur:
+There are two types of prospective collections:

-• Fresh biospecimens (ie. blood, tissue, swabs, saliva, etc.)
+• Fresh biospecimens (e.g., blood, tissue, swabs, saliva)

 Retrospective Collection